roman-milk/roman-milk.github.io/the-gambler.md

+===

- ****** The Gambler Ch.
-05 ****** byJust_Plain_Bob© Susan pulled into the slot in the supermarket parking lot.
+Susan pulled into the slot in the supermarket parking lot.
 She got out, took the stroller out of the car and then helped little Andy out of his car seat.
 She was putting Andy in the stroller when a white van pulled up next to her.
 The side door slid open and Henry stepped out.
 He motioned for her to get in the van and she bent over to take Andy out of the stroller, but Henry said, "Leave the kid.
 Gloria will take care of it."

  Susan climbed in the van and found Diamano sitting on a couch and before she was even fully inside the van his hand shot out toward her, "The money!"